What is a resolution?

 - in another manner as directed by NSW Fair Trading.

-Members must be given at least 21 days’ notice of the proposed special resolution.
-The notice must state the:
+Members must be given at least 21 days’ notice of the proposed special resolution, which sets out details of the meeting, postal ballot or electronic ballot in which the special resolution is to be put to members.
+The notice must also:

-- intention to propose the resolution as a special resolution
+- state the intention to propose the resolution as a special resolution; and

 A special resolution will be passed if: